 Our car accident attorneys are dedicated to protecting your legal rights.

 The injury attorneys at Boller & Vaughan answer some of the most frequently asked questions about auto accidents in Madison below.

 I was not at-fault for my accident.
 Why do I need an auto accident attorney?

 You must prove that you weren’t responsible for the accident to receive the full compensation amount you’re seeking.
 Wisconsin is an at-fault state, or “tort” state, which means the person who is found at-fault in an accident is responsible for paying the other person’s damage costs.

 Even when you know that you were not at fault, insurance companies and their attorneys have ways of making it appear that you were, so that they do not have to pay for your injuries.

 Without an auto accident attorney on your side, an insurance company may try to take advantage of you by denying or underpaying your claim.
 Our car accident attorneys can protect your legal rights and help you obtain fair compensation for your injuries.

 Who can be held responsible for my auto accident injuries?

-Typically, another driver will be held responsible, usually for negligence but sometimes for intentional misconduct.
-However, in some cases, a thorough investigation will reveal that there was another cause or contributing factor beyond the other driver’s control.
+In some cases, a thorough investigation may reveal that there was another cause or contributing factor beyond the other driver’s control.
 This means that someone else will be held responsible in place of or in addition to the other driver.